gilatoes/arduino-optiga-trust-x/missions/tasks.md

 - [ ]  Download the pre-captured Saleae Logic file and decode the Trust X address.</br>
 Right-Click and use the "Save link as..." option.</br>
 https://github.com/gilatoes/arduino-optiga-trust-x/blob/master/missions/mission_files/task2/ReadUID.logicdata
-- [ ]  What is the decoded I2C bus speed?
+- [ ]  What is the I2C bus speed used in the Logic Analyzer trace?
-- [ ]  Modify and increase your host I2C driver to increase the I2C bus frequency.
-Monitor the updated bus frequency using either an I2C analyzer or logic analyzer.
+- [ ]  The default host I2C driver is 100KHz.
+Modify to increase your host I2C driver I2C bus frequency.
-- [ ]  Replace a new Trust X. Determine its address.
+- [ ]  Get a round mold Trust X and replace it in your Exerciser.
+Determine its address.
 Modify the I2C host library to communicate with this Trust X and read out its UID.
 - [ ]  Restore the host library Trust X address to the original value.
 - [ ]  Make sure that your host library is using the default I2C value.
 1. Implement the reset control using GPIO.
 Reset control improves the system stability.
 2. Execute the H02_ChangeI2CAddress example which will temporarily change the I2C address.
 3. If the reset is successfully implemented, the I2C address will be restored to the default value during initialization.
 You can use other examples such as E03_GetUniqueID to check.
 In the event of no proper reset, I2C address will not be found.